Hi, we’re Lee and Nancy,

 It also led to new profound work on forgiveness—of myself and others.

-And then you met Lee?
+What happened when you met Lee?

 By the time Lee and I met, we had each worked on ourselves and learned to take responsibility for our own actions.

 If there was an emotional “pile of trash” to wade through, we each had our own broom.
 With honesty and openness, we learned to sweep what was “ours” to our own corner of the room where we could deal with it.